Analysis | Bipartisan Senate lunch crew hopes to do more than just break bread together

 Sen. Joe Manchin III (D-W.Va.) walked out of last week’s huddle into a hallway of reporters asking about the group’s biggest goals.

-“I’m just trying to keep our bipartisan group together,” Manchin said, matter of factly.
+“I’m just trying to keep our bipartisan group together,” Manchin said, matter-of-factly.

 While he hosts most of the luncheons in his Energy Committee hearing room, G-20 senators have a rotation in terms of who picks up the tab.

-Collins, the most senior Republican in the group, remains optimistic that there are moments on the horizon where only bipartisan solutions will be required and, when that moment arrives, this group will be there waiting in the wings to help nudge a solution across the finish line.
+Collins, the most senior Republican in the group, remains optimistic that there are moments on the horizon where only bipartisan solutions will be required and, when that moment arrives, that this group will be there waiting in the wings to help nudge a solution across the finish line.

 She said the group, which did not meet for a full lunch Wednesday, has also broken into smaller subgroup meetings on certain issues.
 Collins has the most optimism on a bipartisan deal on raising the minimum wage.

-The Senate parliamentarian has already ruled that as a policy issue it cannot be included in a budget-reconciliation package and eight Democrats broke ranks and opposed the $15-an-hour proposal in a procedural vote earlier this month.
+The Senate parliamentarian has already ruled that as a policy issue, it cannot be included in a budget-reconciliation package, and eight Democrats broke ranks and opposed the $15-an-hour proposal in a procedural vote earlier this month.

-Collins thinks that her group could come around a proposal of $10.50 an hour, enough to raise workers out of poverty wages and not have any reductions in the workforce.
+Collins thinks that her group could come around to a proposal of $10.50 an hour, enough to raise workers out of poverty wages and not have any reductions in the workforce.

 “There’s a lot of opportunity for middle ground,” she said.

-Sen. Rob Portman (R-Ohio) views this group as a critical player in any immigration and border security proposal, which also likely falls into the type of policy that still requires a 60-vote hurdle to end debate and pass the Senate.
+Sen. Rob Portman (R-Ohio) views this group as a critical player in any immigration and border security proposal, which also probably falls into the type of policy that still requires a 60-vote hurdle to end debate and pass the Senate.

 “That’s not a reconciliation issue, That’s something we need to do by changing some policy,” Portman told reporters Wednesday in the Capitol.

-So as long as Manchin and a few other Democrats oppose liberal efforts to end the legislative filibuster, 60 is still the magic number and this group’s 10 Republicans believe that, eventually, Biden has to pay attention to them.
+So as long as Manchin and a few other Democrats oppose liberal efforts to end the legislative filibuster, 60 is still the magic number, and this group’s 10 Republicans believe that, eventually, Biden has to pay attention to them.

 “This group can form the basis for some consensus, to be able to move forward,” Portman said.

-Tensions remain raw from the $1.9 trillion American Rescue Plan was handled by Biden and Democrats.
+Tensions remain raw from how the $1.9 trillion American Rescue Plan was handled by Biden and Democrats.
 The 10 Republicans of the G-20 went to the White House for Biden’s very first meeting with members of Congress, in which they pitched a $618 billion proposal for pandemic issues such as vaccine production and helping small businesses.

-“We were expecting a counter offer,” Collins said Wednesday.
+“We were expecting a counteroffer,” Collins said Wednesday.

 Instead, the next day Senate Democrats set in motion the reconciliation process that would end in early March with all 50 members of the Democratic caucus voting yes, all Republicans voting no.

-Democrats viewed the distance between $1.9 trillion and $618 billion as simply intractable, and that if they entered a long negotiation with the GOP senators, inevitably a couple of them would have balked at the increased price tag — and the moment just one of them backed out, the entire deal would have crumbled because the whip count would be less than 60 votes.
+Democrats viewed the distance between $1.9 trillion and $618 billion as simply intractable, and believed that if they entered a long negotiation with the GOP senators, inevitably a couple of them would have balked at the increased price tag — and the moment just one of them backed out, the entire deal would have crumbled because the whip count would be fewer than 60 votes.

 So that’s the dilemma for Collins, Portman and the eight other Republicans, finding issues where they will all stand together to provide that magic number of 60 votes.